-Meden School participates in the local fair access protocols and are expected to accept students even if the year group is full except in specified circumstances set out in the DFE schoolsadmissions code.
+[School] participates in the local fair access protocols and are expected to accept students even if the year group is full except in specified circumstances set out in the DFE schools admissions code.

 If there are no spaces available at the time of your application, your child's name will be added to a waiting list for the relevant year group at the school.
-When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6 of this policy.
+When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6.2 of this policy.
 Priority will not be given to children on the basis that they have been on the waiting list the longest.

-Applications for in-year admissions can be found at the web address below:
+Applications for in-year admissions should be sent to the following address: